karllark/dust_extinction/docs/dust_extinction/logo.rst

 Details
 =======

-Extinction curve is for MW R(V) = 3.1 (G23, Gordon et al. 2023) and is log in the UV and linear in the MIR - so 2175 A and 10 and 20 micron silicate features can be seen.
+Extinction curve is for the Milky Way R(V) = 3.1 (G23, Gordon et al. 2023) and is log in the UV and linear in the MIR.
+This allows the 2175 A carbonaceous bump and 10/20 micron silicate features to be seen.
-Code provided in the repository in the docs directory.

-Fewer stars are seen in the UV than in the MIR - symbolic of the higher extinction in the UV.
+Above the extinction curve, fewer stars are seen in the UV than in the MIR, symbolic of the higher extinction in the UV.

 Shield evokes how dust shields us from photons (a nice positive way view).